 A Cry for Help (vs. 11-13)

 Jesus, Master!
 It is also important to note what they called Him: “Master”.
-They did not call Him “Lord” or “Messiah” or “Son of David”, they called Him “Master”.
-A more literal reading would be: “Jesus, respected teacher in Israel who works miracles, please have mercy on us.”
+They did not call Him “Teacher” or “Lord” or “Messiah” or “Son of David”, they called Him “Master”.
+A more literal reading would be: “Jesus, we see your power and respect You as One who works miracles, please have mercy on us.”
 They were not professing faith in Jesus as the Messiah, but professing faith in Jesus as a miracle worker.
-They were humbling themselves before someone more powerful.
+In summary, the were humbling themselves before someone more powerful than they are and begging for help.

 Have Mercy on Us!
 These men, according to the Law of Moses (Lev.
 13 & Num 5:2-3) were ceremonially unclean and must live in isolation outside the village/camp.
 They were to let the hair of their head hang loose, cover their upper lip and cry out ‘Unclean, Unclean’ if they were to meet someone (Lev 13:46).
 They were isolated primarily for the protection of others for what most likely was a contagious disease.
 This is why these ten lepers “stood at a distance” and shouted to Jesus.
 It is important to note that they did not cry out “Unclean, Unclean” but “Jesus, Master, have mercy on us.”
 They knew that Jesus was able to heal and no doubt had heard of the many miracles He had already performed.
 These ten men cried out for mercy because they recognized their dire situation and Jesus’ ability to help them.